Sònia Farré Fidalgo

 Sonia Farré Fidalgo (born 3 January 1976 in Hospitalet de Llobregat) is a Catalan activist, teacher, and politician.
 She is a deputy in the Congress of Deputies in the XII Legislature.

 Biography

 Graduating in Catalan Philology, she worked as a Catalan teacher in secondary education.
 Since 1989 she has been a volunteer leisure instructor.

 She started in politics as a result of the mobilizations of the 15M Movement in Sant Joan Despí.
 She has been part of the Citizen Debt Audit Platform and is a member of the Constituent Process in Catalonia.
-Linked to En Comú Podem-Guanyem el Canvi, she has been one of the promoters of the Municipal Citizens Observatory that has received the Memorial for Peace award from the Joseph Vidal i Llecha association.
+Linked to En Comú Podem-Guanyem el Canvi, she has been one of the promoters of the Municipal Citizens Observatory that has received the Memorial for Peace award from the Josep Vidal i Llecha association.
 In the 2016 Spanish general elections she was elected deputy for the Province of Barcelona.